SalmY001/readme-generator/README.md

   ## Contributors
-  Include people who have contributed to the project.

   Sources viewed to help in the development of the app include: https://gist.github.com/lukas-h/2a5d00690736b4c3a7ba -Markdown License, https://www.youtube.com/watch?v=QFV7jzu8mKw - Assistian, https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/adding-a-license-to-a-repository - Adding a license to a respository

   ## Tests
-  To run tests, use the command: npm run test npm run test
+  To run tests, use the command: npm run test

   ## Questions